Sholtee/rpc/README.md

        Task<string> PrintAsync();
        [RequiredRoles(MyRoles.Anonymous)]
        void Login();
-       void MissingRequiredRoleAttribute(); // will throw since there is not RequiredRoles attribute }
+       void MissingRequiredRoleAttribute(); // will throw since there is no RequiredRoles attribute }
 	 ```
      - `LoggerAspectAttribute`: